ishivansh19/CODESOFT/README.md

 # CODESOFT
-This is a learning by doing  projects provided by CODESOFT
+This is a learning by doing  project provided by CODESOFT